-- our collagen-based products, such as the Integra Dermal Regeneration Template and wound matrix products, the DuraGen® family of products, our Absorbable Collagen Sponges, Primatrix and SurgiMend products; - our products made from silicone, such as our neurosurgical shunts and drainage systems and hemodynamic shunts; - products which use many different specialty parts from numerous suppliers, such as our intracranial monitors, catheters and headlights; - products that use pyrolytic carbon (i.e., PyroCarbon) technology, such as certain of our reconstructive extremity orthopedic implants; - products that use medical grade leptospermum honey, such as our Medihoney products; and - our TCC-EZ® total contact cast system products.
+- our collagen-based products, such as the Integra Dermal Regeneration Template and wound matrix products, the DuraGen® family of products, our Absorbable Collagen Sponges, Primatrix and SurgiMend products; - our products made from silicone, such as our neurosurgical shunts and drainage systems and hemodynamic shunts; - products which use many different specialty parts from numerous suppliers, such as our intracranial monitors, catheters and headlights; - products that use pyrolytic carbon (i.e., PyroCarbon) technology, such as certain of our reconstructive extremity orthopedic implants; - products which are amniotic tissue based; - products that use medical grade leptospermum honey, such as our Medihoney products; and - our TCC-EZ ® total contact cast system products.

 In connection with our Confluent Surgical acquisition in January 2014, we entered into a multi-year supply agreement with an affiliate of the seller to continue to manufacture the acquired surgical sealant and adhesion barrier product lines.
-Pursuant to a contract we entered in 2015, we anticipate that upon receiving regulatory approval we will transfer manufacturing of these product lines to a third party in 2018.
+Pursuant to a contract we entered in 2015, we transferred manufacturing of these product lines to a third party in 2018.